islomar/terraform-poc/README.md

   - Terraform will read environment variables in the form of `TF_VAR_name` to find the value for a variable.
 - **Outputs** are a way to tell Terraform what data is important.
 This data is outputted when apply is called, and can be queried using the terraform output command.
+- Resource or module names can not contain dots or empty spaces.

 ## Resources